AndrewWAlexander/MMCTP/README.md

 The source code requires XoJo to run through the debugger or to compile an executable.

 ## Branches
-The main branch is for release copies of the code
+The main branch is for release copies of the code.
 The develop branch is for on-going implementation of new features and bug fixes.